all-birds birds

 Baltimore Oriole

-Baltimore Orioles are another favorite of bird watchers.
+Baltimore orioles are another favorite of bird watchers.
 Some food and water will attract this beauty to your yard.

-Just like the Robin, the Oriole is a sign of spring and summer for many in the United States and Canada.
-Orioles are one of the most colorful and vocal of the birds that visit our backyard feeders and gardens.
+Just like the robin, the oriole is a sign of spring, and summer for many in the United States and Canada.
+Orioles are one of the most colorful and vocal of the birds that visit our backyard feeders, and gardens.

 Identification and Pictures - Baltimore Oriole